 Registration, schedules, and fees due are viewable via Life at MUSC at least six weeks before the semester begins.
 During a period before classes begin, students may make course changes via their college of enrollment.
 However, all students are encouraged to pay fees early online in order to save time and avoid inconvenience to their personal schedules.

-Students may not be enrolled in more than one program at any given time except for dual degree programs or by special approval of the dean(s) and the Vice President for Academic Affairs.
+Students may not be enrolled in more than one program at any given time except for combined degree programs or by special approval of the dean(s) and the Vice President for Academic Affairs.

 Continuous Enrollment Policy

 Students admitted to MUSC are expected to be continuously enrolled throughout their courses of study.

 Any student not registered for a term in which classes for that program are normally offered, must be withdrawn or placed on leave of absence.
 The Dean's office of the students' college is responsible for communicating the student's status with the Registrar's office by the drop/add period of that term.
 If no such notification is received by the drop/add period, the Registrar will change the student's status to being on leave of Absence and notify the student.
 Notification of change of status will be sent to the student's last known address.
 Students who are withdrawn from a program must apply for re-admittance.

 Students in an appeals process are considered actively engaged in academic activity, even if not present in the classroom, until that process is completed or the end of the drop/add period for the following term.
 If an appeal process extends beyond the end of the drop/add period for the following term, the student must either be registered or placed on leave of absence for the remainder of the term.
 For additional information regarding leaving the University can be found within the Leaving the University Policy.